-As part of our commitment to field work, every year the department of Earth and Environment organizes a subsidized field trip to a location of particular interest to environmental and geology students.
-Majors and Minors in Geoscience, Environmental Science, and Environmental Studies all have the opportunity to participate.
+As part of our commitment to field work, the department of Earth and Environment regularly organizes a subsidized field trip to a location of particular interest to environmental and geology students.
+Majors and minors in Geoscience, Environmental Science, and Environmental Studies all have the opportunity to participate.

 Following the spring semester in 2019, a group of F&M students traveled with Professor Tim Bechtel and Lab Manager Emily Wilson to Kentucky to learn about karst geology.
 The South-Central Kentucky Karst, also known as the Mammoth Cave Area, is a worldclass example of a shallow, intensely karstified, carbonate terrane.
 The area has been occupied...

 Over Spring Break 2016, a group of students traveled to the Big Island of Hawaii to study the geology of active volcanoes, the biology of rainforests, the petrology of ancient cultures, and more.
 Students visited the Hawaii Volcanoes National Park where they studied a number of volcanoes, including Kiluea and Mauna Loa.